CSE 490R Course Review

 Motion Model

-Consider only kinematic model $p(x_t | u_t, x_{t-1})$ for now (assume we can set the speed directly), then $x = [x, y, \theta]^T$, $u = [V, \delta]^T$, where $\theta$ is the heading and $\delta$ is the steering angle.
+Let’s focus on the kinematic model $p(x_t | u_t, x_{t-1})$ for now (assume we can set the speed directly), then the state is $x = [x, y, \theta]^T$ and the control input is $u = [V, \delta]^T$, where $\theta$ is the heading and $\delta$ is the steering angle.

 Car Kinematic model